 If it’s your first backpacking trip, you should probably be going with a good friend, or at least someone you like and trust.
 Not only is it safer for both of you, but you can split up the gear load and take a literal weight off of both your shoulders.
 Plan out ahead of time to share things like: kitchen sets, meals and even water filters and fire starter supplies.
 Don’t break up things like first aid kits or headlamps though; make sure you each have your own set of essential safety gear.

 Everyone wants to prove their machismo in the wilderness, but no one wants to be cold and hungry outside.
 If it’s your first time venturing to camp outside a campground, try picking up something like a fire-starter paste to ensure a warm, cheery blaze at the end of a long day of hiking.
-If you’re collecting wood for a fire, it’s less likely to be perfectly dry.
-Your body (and hiking-mate) will thank you.
-(Note- always check the fire danger in your area and drown your campfire when you’re done.
-Wildfires are no fun).
+Your body hiking group will thank you.
+(Note- always check if fires are legal in your area.
+If they are, always abide the Leave No Trace rules of minimizing campfire impacts).

 As a courtesy to us all—be sure to follow proper wilderness bathroom etiquette.
 Purchase a Poop Trowel (used for exactly what it’s called) and carry it with you wherever you go.
 It’s okay to take TP with you in most cases, as long as you follow these guidelines: Hike out a good distance from the trail and from your camp.
 Dig a hole six inches deep, do your business and then make sure everything finds its way into the hole and cover that stuff up.
 Maybe even throw a rock on top of it if there’s one nearby for good measure.
 Get along with your day feeling lighter, happier and better.

 Having a good pair of hiking boots is essential to any long trip, but bring a pair of camp sandals to give your feet a break at the end of the day!
-Something like Tevas or Chacos will give your toes the freedom to stretch and breath after a hard day of hiking, but will stay on your feet as you trudge through underbrush around camp.
+Something like Tevas, Chacos or the delightfully lightweight Crocs will give your toes the freedom to stretch and breath after a hard day of hiking, but will stay on your feet as you trudge through underbrush around camp.